-Cboe BZX Exchange, Inc. (the "Exchange" or "BZX") proposes to amend its Rules to allow the Exchange to list options on the iShares Ethereum Trust (the "Trust").
-The text of the proposed rule change is provided in Exhibit 5.
+The Exchange is filing with the Commission a proposed rule change to amend Rule 19.3, Criteria for Underlying Securities to allow the Exchange to list and trade options on the iShares Ethereum Trust (the "Trust") as Fund Shares deemed appropriate for options trading on the Exchange.
+The text of the proposed rule change is provided in Exhibit 5 and is available on the Exchange's website at https://info.memxtrading.com/regulation/rules-and-filings/.

-The text of the proposed rule change is also available on the Exchange's website (http://markets.cboe.com/us/ equities/regulation/rule_filings/bzx/), at the Exchange's Office of the Secretary, and at the Commission's Public Reference Room.